-- DisabledGo provides online access information to over 90,000 venues across the UK and Ireland.
+- DisabledGo provides online access information to more than 90,000 venues across the UK and Ireland.

 Family holiday venues

 Your social services department, GP or health worker can provide a list of organisations that provide breaks for children with disabilities.
-They may be able to make a referral for you to some of the organisations.
+They may be able to make a referral to some of the organisations for you.

 Many parents and carers of children with a disability prefer to take a short break or holiday with the child.
 One of the organisations listed below may be able to help:

-- The Holiday Homes Trust provides affordable holidays for families, carers or groups who have a member with a disability, physical or mental or age-related illness.
-Their centres are located at popular holiday sites, with specially adapted accommodation for all families with a special need, low-income or single-parent families.
+- The Holiday Homes Trust provides affordable holidays for families, carers or groups who have a member with a disability, physical, mental, or age-related illness.
+Their centres are located at popular holiday sites with specially adapted accommodation for all families with a special need, and low-income or single-parent families.

 - You can get advice and information on charitable grants and other financial help with the cost of a holiday from the national charity Contact a Family.
 The charity has produced a useful guide called Holidays, play and leisure (PDF, 1.03Mb).

-- The Disabled Holiday Directory is an online directory of organisations and venues, both UK and abroad, that cater for children and adults with disabilities.
+- The Disabled Holiday Directory is an online directory of organisations and venues, both in the UK and abroad, that cater for children and adults with disabilities.

 More information on activities, breaks and holidays

-You can get more advice on NHS Choices about help with transport costs or if you are going abroad check out our Healthcare abroad sections.
+You can get more advice on NHS Choices about help with transport costs, or check out our healthcare abroad sections if you are going abroad.
 GOV.UK also has specific advice on foreign travel for disabled people.

 If you are a carer, you may want a holiday or short break without the person you care for.
 Find out about carers' breaks and respite care.